 There are plenty of fascinating details of how an encoding system is engineered to perfection, but if you’re either designing or operating a label processing machine, this is pretty much the story of encoding speed.
 And if you are utilizing the Voyantic Ensurance solution for encoding in machines, you don’t even need to know and understand all that was stated above.

-Stay tuned for our next blog with NXP, where we discuss the various type of machines used in smart label processes.
+Stay tuned for our next blog with NXP, where we discuss the future outlook for the RAIN RFID market.